balabibo/publicationList/README.md

 # publicationList
-The file contains my research publications including conference and journal articles.
+The file contains parts of my research publications including conference and journal articles.